-In Vietnam, as of 2019, 95% of the population practice a religion or beliefs.
+In Vietnam, as of 2019, 95% of the population practice a religion or belief.
 Every year there are about 8,500 religious events taking place across the country.
 There are 6 major religions, including Buddhism, Catholicism, Caodaism, Protestantism, Hoahaoism, and Islam, along with several folk religions.
-Many religious rituals from the ancient times are still practiced and have become a part of Vietnamese daily life.
+Many religious rituals from ancient times are still practiced and have become a part of Vietnamese daily life.
 The 54 ethnic groups in Vietnam have made the folk religions more diverse and the non-native beliefs more suitable for Vietnamese traditions.

 Folk religions in Vietnam include worship towards ancestors, national heroes, and gods of nature.
-Almost half of the population in Vietnam have faith in one or more of these figures.
+Almost half of the population in Vietnam has faith in one or more of these figures.
 When traveling to Vietnam, you will have the chance to visit numerous temples worshipping deities such as the Wind, Forest, Fire, Water, and Ocean Gods.
 You can also find many houses that are built mainly to give incense and offerings to the ancestors of a family.
-Even today, on the ancestors' death date, the younger generation will hold memorials to remember and show appreciation to the deceased.
+Even today, on the ancestors’ death date, the younger generation will hold memorials to remember and show appreciation to the deceased.
 Besides, the national heroes like Tran Hung Dao or the country creators like Hung Kings and Au Co-Lac Long Quan are also worshiped.

 Buddhism in Vietnam is a combination of Mahayana and Theravada branches.
-Even though they first came to the North of Vietnam and the later was practiced by the Chams when the Nguyen King took control of Champa's land, which is the current South of Vietnam, both of these branches came early into the country.
+Even though they first came to the North of Vietnam and the latter was practiced by the Chams when the Nguyen King took control of Champa’s land, which is the current South of Vietnam, both of these branches came early into the country.

 Buddhism is the earliest non-native religion to come to Vietnam through the Indian missionaries in the 1st and 2nd centuries.
-The development of Buddhism continued throughout many centuries after that and became the most popular religion in the country during the 11th to 14th centuries during the Ly and Tran Dynasties.
+The development of Buddhism continued throughout many centuries to come and became the most popular religion in the country during the 11th to 14th centuries during the Ly and Tran Dynasties.
 By this time, there were several pagodas built such as Phap Van Pagoda (Bac Ninh Province), Kien So Pagoda (Hanoi), and Dien Huu One Pillar Pagoda (Hanoi).

 Catholicism came to Vietnam in the 16th century when the Westerners discovered new lands.
 Because of the language and cultural barriers, the missionary works were not successful.
 At first, the Kings in Vietnam supported the religion, but later they were against it because they thought Catholicism ideology could make people worship Jesus and question their power.